koola123/chat/README.md

 Finally:

 1. Install the Expo Go App from Apple Store or Google Play Store to test the project on your mobile device.
-2. Install Android Studio for Android Emulator or XCODE for iOS Simulator to test the app.
+2. Install `Android Studio` for Android Emulator or `XCODE` for iOS Simulator to test the app.
 3. Run the emulator/simulator.
-4. Back in the terminal where you ran `expo start`, select the emulator/simulator to start the app
+4. Back in the terminal where you ran `expo start`, select the emulator/simulator to start or run the app

 <br>

 Version 1.0.0
-Last but not least:
-1. Install the Expo Go App from <b>Apple Store</b> or <b>Google Play Store</b> to test the project on your mobile device.<br/>
-2. Install <b>[ ANDROID STUDIO ]</b> for Android Emulator or <b>[ XCODE ]</b> for ios Simulator to test the app.